RajenDharmendra/PowerBI/#30DQuery/challenges.md

 ## Day 1

+- Database: AdventureWorksDW2017
+- Entity: DimEmployee
-Instructions:
+- Instructions:

 Select [EmployeeKey], [Gender], [BirthDate] and a new merged [FullName] column which is a concatenation of [FirstName], [MiddleName] and [LastName] with a space separator for all employees with a [BirthDate] in the year 1974.

 ## Day 2

-Database: AdventureWorksDW2017
+- Database: AdventureWorksDW2017
-Entity: DimReseller, DimGeography
+- Entity: DimReseller, DimGeography
-Instructions:
+- Instructions:

 Select the [ResellerKey], [BusinessType], [ResellerName], [NumberEmployees], [ProductLine], [AnnualRevenue] and [EnglishCountryRegionName] columns where the [ResellerName] contains Bike or Bicycle and the [CountryRegionCode] is not in DE or GB.

 ## Day 3

-Database: AdventureWorksDW2017
+- Database: AdventureWorksDW2017
-Entity: DimProduct , FactResellerSales
+- Entity: DimProduct , FactResellerSales
-Instructions:
+- Instructions:

 Select the [ProductKey], [EnglishProductName] and an aggregated [TotalRevenue] column which is the sum of a new computed column [TotalUnitPrice] made up of [OrderQuantity] multiplied by [UnitPrice] where the [TotalRevenue] is above one million.

 ## Day 4

-Database: WideWorldImportersDW
+- Database: WideWorldImportersDW
-Entity: Fact.Order
+- Entity: Fact.Order
-Instructions:
+- Instructions:

 Select [OrderKey] and [Description] where the modulo of the [Description] length divided by 10 is equal to 1.

 ## Day 5

-Database: WideWorldImportersDW
+- Database: WideWorldImportersDW
-Entity: Dimension.Employee
+- Entity: Dimension.Employee
-Instructions:
+- Instructions:

 Select the [Employee Key], [Employee], [Is Salesperson], [Valid From] and [Valid To] where the following two conditions are met —

 - [Is Salesperson] is True, the (Valid To] year is not 9999 and the total days between (Valid From] and [Valid To] is greater than 365